Binary Tree Recursive/Level Traversal

 The variable i

-in the current level.
-In most algorithm problems, you won't need this variable, so you can use the following approach instead:
+is in the current level.
+In most algorithm problems, this variable is not necessary, so you can use the following approach instead:

 int sz = q.size();